567falk-png/sumo/docs/web/docs/Tutorials/Hello_World.md

     This demand element file **must** have the **.rou.xml** file extension!

 !!! caution "Important"
-    Save all simulation related files (Network, Demand and SUMO Configuration file) in the same directory.
+    For simplicity, it is recommended to save all simulation-related files in the same directory.

 ## Visualizing in sumo-gui